alexemanuelol/rustplusplus/README.md

 ## **Credentials**

-> You can get your credentials by running the `rustplusplus FCM Credential Application`.
-Download it [here](https://github.com/alexemanuelol/rustplusplus-Credential-Application/releases/download/v1.1.0/rustPlusPlus-1.1.0-win-x64.exe)
+> You can get your credentials by running the `rustplusplus credential application`.
+Download it [here](https://github.com/alexemanuelol/rustplusplus-credential-application/releases/download/v1.2.0/rustplusplus-1.2.0-win-x64.exe)

 ## **How to run the bot**